I'd been a life coach helping women fulfill their entrepreneurial

 The following year, I decided to keep it local.
 I found a school in Chicago that had no library.
 I donated 1000 books to start the first library for Polaris Charter Academy on the west side of Chicago.

 In 2011 the Hyde Bags donation went to help a single mother who left an abusive marriage

 and was raising her four children on her own.

 Hyde Bags was a fabulous socially conscious business that

 the importance of having self care rituals in place to keep

 me balanced as a business owner, mother and wife.

-Now I love empowering women with these
+Now I love empowering others to use these